A favorite updated for your reading pleasure.

 - Myth #4: The crusades taught Muslims to hate and attack Christians.

 Also, if someone wants to claim that Christianity isn’t true because of bad things done in Jesus’ name, then they would need to concede that the vast number of good things done in his name would be evidence for Christianity.

 Of course, that doesn’t mean we should gloss over bad things done in Jesus’ name.
 Those are serious issues and an embarrassment to Christianity.
 We can respond to them and use them to express Biblical truths.

 Mainline Christian denominations have caved on important Biblical concepts regarding sexuality – easy divorce, promiscuity, abortion and various perversions.
-They abandoned essentials of the faith such as the deity, exclusivity and sufficiency of Christ as well.
+These false teachers abandoned essentials of the faith such as the deity, exclusivity and sufficiency of Christ as well.
 They have grossly misinterpreted the Bible, but that doesn’t mean Christianity isn’t true.
 It means people have drifted from or abandoned Biblical teachings.
 Ideally, people wouldn’t judge Christianity based on what those people do and say.

 Some ”Christians” abused scriptures to justify slavery (maybe they were really Christians, and maybe not . . . that was between them and God).
 But what critics typically forget is that Christians who properly interpreted scriptures, such as heroes like William Wilberforce, were the ones who helped end that type of slavery.

 Yes, self-proclaimed Christians have done many bad things.
 But what is the answer – that Christianity is false?
 Of course not.
 The answer is more Christianity, or more specifically, more authentic Christianity.